• Gold/Au $6752.18

 Genuine bullion products are stamped with purity details, the weight, and the mint’s mark (e.g., Perth Mint, Royal Canadian Mint).
 These hallmarks assure quality and make it easier to sell or trade in the future.
 Avoid unmarked bars or coins sold at a discount, as they often come with authenticity concerns.

-If in doubt, have the metal tested at a third-party appraiser before finalizing your investment.
+If in doubt, have the metal tested at a third-party appraiser before finalising your investment.
 This extra step can save you from significant losses.

 One of the most overlooked aspects of buying bullion is the total cost, which includes more than just the spot price.
 Premiums vary based on product type, dealer markup, supply availability, and even design or minting prestige.